php-middleware/phpdebugbar/README.md

 ### How to configure using existing factories?

-Put array with configuration into `PhpMiddleware\PhpDebugBar\ConfigProvider` service in your container:
+Put array with a configuration into `PhpMiddleware\PhpDebugBar\ConfigProvider` service in your container:

 ```php
 return [